 Information for Employers/Sponsors

 Offering an internship?
 You can submit your opportunity to our internship listing for iSchool students.
-We greatly appreciate the opportunity you are providing to our students!
+We greatly appreciate the opportunities you are providing to our students!

 Before offering your internship to our students, please read the guidelines below.
 If your opportunity fits the guidelines along with our school profile, follow the instructions below.